banner

 Junction of paths

 To continue to Ludham Bridge, take the path to the right at this point staying high up on the bank.
-Follow this path to the riverbank and then follow the river.
+Follow this path towards the riverbank and then follow the left hand of the two paths slightly back from the river.
 You will pass Buttle Marsh on your left and eventually arrive at Ludham Bridge.

 Walk Three.
 A Short Circle round How Hill